-- If you receive a mark of less than 6.0 for the subject-specific component, you will have to repeat the graduation internship. - If you receive a failing grade for your internship and/or graduation project, you will always be offered a feedback session. - In a number of cases a truncated resit may be possible; see the table below for details.
+- If you receive a failing grade for your internship and/or graduation project, you will always be offered a feedback session - In a number of cases a truncated resit may be possible; see the table below for details.
 The procedure is as follows: - By the day after the final presentation at the latest, the internal examiner will write an opinion, in consultation with the external examiner, which will include justification for the truncated resit being offered, and will send this to the Examination Board. - Within two working days after the final presentation, you will send a request for a truncated resit to the Examination Board, making reference to the internal examiner's opinion. - The Examination Board will consider the request for a truncated resit within one working week following receipt, and will communicate its decision to the student, the supervising lecturer and the internal examiner. - Following approval by the Examination Board you have two working weeks within which to submit your truncated resit. - You are entitled to an additional feedback session, in which the assessment will again be clearly explained.
 It is up to you to seek this feedback session. - A truncated resit will have an impact on the final assessment: the maximum grade for the part covered by the truncated resit is 6.0. - In the case of a full resit (where the student failed), you will have to complete a new project with a different company/organisation.